Players report cultural insensitivity in NZ review

 The review was triggered after hooker Te Kura Ngata-Aerengamate said she had a mental breakdown following alleged comments by head coach Glenn Moore.

+Moore is "committed" to learning from the review and remains head coach.

-New Zealand will host the World Cup later this year, with the first match played on 8 October.
+Defending champions New Zealand will host the World Cup later this year, with the first match played on 8 October.

 Ngata-Aerengamate put up an Instagram post on 8 December 2021 revealing her mental health struggles, shortly after an unsuccessful tour of Europe on which the defending champions lost twice to both England and France.